robo-sk/example-aws-devops-automation/readme.md

-# DevOps automation - Example
+# DevOps automation

 This project is about resources helping automate and improve DevOps processes.

 ## Assumptions / Key notes
 * IAM user has defined his/her email in a tag with the "email" key.
 So we can send emails in case of pull requests.
-* We use only npm and `package.json` to deploy/install... we hardcoded `npm` for now to build lambdas, so if you use yarn, just replace `npm install` to `yarn install`
+* We use only npm and `package.json` to deploy/install... we hardcoded `yarn` for now to build lambdas, so if you use npm, just replace `yarn install` to `npm install`
-* AWS SES needs to be configured and ready to send emails
+* AWS SES needs to be configured and ready to send emails.
+Configuration of the email address is in `iac/index.ts`.

 ## Covering areas / usecases